-Little unique towns are dotted across the country, often in rural areas.
-They don’t have Wal-Marts, and you won’t find a Denny’s, an ATM, or be able to fill up your gas tank.
+Little unique towns are dotted across the country, often in rural areas, that don’t have Wal-Marts, Denny’s, an ATM, or an ability to fill up your gas tank.
 Because they are not real towns at all, but a mish-mash of antiques, constructed storefronts, Americana, and imagination.
 They are usually the work of a man who has the right amount of restlessness, expendable energy, property, and time to build it.
 One such town is Punkyville, a roadside rest stop worthy of a detour in Falmouth, Kentucky, on State Route 27.

 The man’s name was Charles “Punky” Beckett.
 He passed away recently, but his creation has been preserved by his family, including a nephew who is on the property when I pull into the gravelly driveway.
 He’s waiting for a friend to come over and help him fix his car; we chat briefly and he invites me to look around.
 Punky started building his town in 2003.
 It includes the expected staples of any small town: general store, bank, church, post office, jail, and gas station.